Help! my electricity has gone out.

 Generators are standby devices which can supply electricity to your home during power outages.
 During a power outage, it allows you to continue to operate essential appliances such as refrigerators, computers, heating and cooling systems and lighting.

 The process that generators employ involves converting mechanical energy into electric energy.
 This is the same process that is used, on a larger scale, to produce electricity for entire communities by your local utility provider.
 In essence, a spinning shaft powered by an engine is used to produce a magnetic field through a coil, which in turn produces an electromotive force.

 Choosing a generator

 Home generators can be either portable or stationary.
 They run on a variety of fuels including, gasoline, diesel, natural gas, propane and oil.
 Generally, gasoline portable models are less expensive to purchase.
 However, they typically have shorter run times because of the need to refill the tank, if used constantly.
-And if the outage is due to wide spread outages or severe weather conditions, gas pumps may not be operational.
-Natural gas with its constantly available supply, tend to be the more reliable for stationary models.
+And if you've lost power due to widespread outages or severe weather conditions, gas pumps may not be operational.
+Natural gas, with its constantly available supply, tends to be the more reliable for stationary models.

 The main differences between stationary and portable models are in their connection and activation.
 A portable unit has to be moved to your location, filled with fuel and then connected to fuel line, manually started then connected to your load requirement.
 Portable units allow for easy storage when needed.
 A stationary unit can start immediately and is usually already wired to the home and the fuel source.
-A determining factor as to which works best involves how much space you have for the unit, since a stationary unit may require a concrete pad.
+When choosing which type of generator, consider how much space you have for the unit; a stationary unit may require a concrete pad.

 Generators usually come in sizes that range from an output of 1 kilowatt (kw) to over 100 kw.